sap-tutorials/Tutorials/tutorials/hana-cloud-sqlscript-stored-proc/hana-cloud-sqlscript-stored-proc.md

 1. If you have not done so yet, create a new HANA Database Project in the SAP Business Application Studio.
 For more information about how to do this, complete step 1 from the [Create an SAP HANA Database Project](hana-cloud-create-db-project) tutorial.

-2. Next, download the data.zip file from [here](https://github.com/SAP-samples/hana-opensap-cloud-2020/blob/main/tutorial/data.zip).
+2. Next, download the data.zip file from [here](https://github.com/SAP-samples/hana-opensap-cloud-2020/raw/main/tutorial/data.zip).
 We will use predefined tables with sample data for all of the SQLScript tutorials in this group.

-3. Right click on the `src` and choose **Import Files**, choose the data.zip file that you have downloaded.
+3. Right click on the `src` and choose **Import Project**, choose the data.zip file that you have downloaded.

     !![Data.zip](1_1.png)